awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-ac.md

 Amazon ES supports authentication using AWS Signature Version 4\.
 For more information, see [Signature Version 4 Signing Process](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)\.

+**Note**
+The service ignores parameters passed in URLs for HTTP POST requests that are signed with Signature Version 4\.

 ## When Policies Collide<a name="es-ac-conflict"></a>

 Complexities arise when policies disagree or make no explicit mention of a user\.
 [Understanding How IAM Works](http://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-authorization) in the *IAM User Guide* provides a concise summary of policy evaluation logic: